jmalicki/rust-advanced-heaps/PROOF_SYSTEMS.md

 - **Performance**: Verification can be slow for complex invariants.
 Start with simple properties and build up.

+- **Creusot**: Creusot uses Why3 for mathematical proofs but requires significant code annotations and refactoring for unsafe pointer code.
+The annotation burden made it less suitable for this project compared to Kani's model-checking approach.

 - **Verus**: Verus is a verified Rust language variant that requires rewriting code in a Verus dialect.
 While it provides full functional verification, the